 Not currently.
 Meaning's dashboards are designed for interactive use on laptops and desktops.
 If wall displays are critical, Databox handles that well.

-Start your 14-day free trial.
+Get started free.
 Connect your first data source in under a minute.